-Incident Department/Agency Biological Incident (e.g. influenza pandemic) Montgomery County Health Department Building Collapse, construction accident Montgomery County Fire and Rescue Service Fire Montgomery County Fire and Rescue Service Flood Takoma Park Public Works Department Hazardous Material Montgomery County Fire and Rescue Service Hurricane/Tropical Storm Takoma Park Public Works, Police and Montgomery County Fire Rescue and Health Department as needed in an event Mass Fatality Takoma Park Police Department Nuclear/Radiological Incident Montgomery County Fire and Rescue Service Pipeline spill/fire or explosion Montgomery County Fire and Rescue Service Riots, civil disturbances Takoma Park Police Department Severe Thunderstorms/Tornadoes Montgomery County Fire and Rescue Service Terrorist Incident Takoma Park Police Department Train Derailment Montgomery County Fire and Rescue Service Water Distribution/Water Quality Takoma Park Public Works Department Winter Storm Takoma Park Public Works Department
+Incident Department/Agency Biological Incident (e.g. influenza pandemic) Montgomery County Health Department Building Collapse, construction accident Montgomery County Fire and Rescue Service Cyber Attack Takoma Park Information Technology Dept Extreme weather (Heat/Cold)- Mass Care Montgomery County Health Department and Takoma Park Recreation Department Fire Montgomery County Fire and Rescue Service Flood Takoma Park Public Works Department Hazardous Material Montgomery County Fire and Rescue Service Hurricane/Tropical Storm Takoma Park Public Works, Police and Montgomery County Fire Rescue and Health Department as needed in an event Mass Fatality Takoma Park Police Department Nuclear/Radiological Incident Montgomery County Fire and Rescue Service/Federal Government

+Pipeline spill/fire or explosion Montgomery County Fire and Rescue Service Riots, civil disturbances Takoma Park Police Department Severe Thunderstorms/Tornadoes Montgomery County Fire and Rescue Service Terrorist Incident Takoma Park Police Department Train Derailment Montgomery County Fire and Rescue Service Water Distribution/Water Quality Takoma Park Public Works Department Winter Storm Takoma Park Public Works Department

-This list represents some but not all incidents that could happen in the city.
+^{}This list represents some but not all incidents that could happen in the city.

 - The IC, as necessary, may request additional resources through established mutual aid agreements with neighboring jurisdictions.
 In the event that multiple locations within the City are affected, there may be several separate incidents, each with an on-scene IC. - Some incidents such as a major power outage or major winter storm may affect the entire City and will not have a specific incident site.
-For incidents of this type, incident command may be established at the TP EOC to coordinate activities among the City departments in responding to the event.

-- The City Manager or designee will direct all requests for assistance originating from outside the City that are beyond existing mutual aid agreements or MOUs.
+For incidents of this type, incident command may be established at the TP EOC to coordinate activities among the City departments in responding to the event. - The City Manager or designee will direct all requests for assistance originating from outside the City that are beyond existing mutual aid agreements or MOUs.
 Requests for regional, state, and federal support will be requested through the Montgomery County OEMHS or the County EOC (when activated). - As outlined in the MOU with Montgomery County, the City may request that the County assume the overall management of the response operations for incidents where the preponderance of resources is being provided by the County.